New England Patriots: NFL All-Decade and Anniversary team selections

-The following Patriots were named to the AFL All-Time Team (1960–1969), as well any NFL All-Decade Team after the AFL–NFL merger in 1970 (and NFL 75th and 100th Anniversary All-Time Teams, selected in 1994 and 2019, respectively).
-Only those who spent time with New England during the respective decades are listed for All-Decade team selections.
+Patriots were named to the AFL All-Time Team (1960–1969), as well any NFL all-decade team after the AFL–NFL merger in 1970 (and NFL 75th and 100th Anniversary All-Time Teams, selected in 1994 and 2019, respectively).
+Only those who spent time with New England during the respective decades are listed for all-decade team selections.

 Bold indicates those elected to the Pro Football Hall of Fame.